tlh/workgroups.el/README.md

 ## Commentary

-workgroups.el is a simple window configuration persistence package.
-It saves the window layout of the current frame, and, if a window's buffer is visiting a file, it saves the filename as well.
+workgroups-mode.el is a window configuration persistence minor mode for GNU Emacs.
+It allows you to persist window configurations, called "workgroups" because it's shorter and funnier, between sessions. workgroups-mode saves the window layout of the current frame, as well as each window's buffer's filename if it's visiting a file, or its buffername otherwise.
 And that's it.
 It doesn't try to save complicated information about the buffer, like major or minor modes.
-If you save configurations that include things like erc or gnus buffers, you should launch those applications and buffers again in your next session before restoring the configuration that includes them.
-Nothing bad will happen otherwise, of course -- workgroups will just default to a buffer that already exists.

-## Features

- - Saving window configurations

- - Restoring window configurations

- - Persisting window configurations across sessions

- - Cycling through window configurations

-## Installation

- - Put <tt>workgroups.el</tt> somewhere on your emacs load path

- - Add this line to your <tt>.emacs</tt> file:

-        (require 'workgroups)

-## Configuration

- - To change the file that configs are saved in:

-        (setq workgroups-configs-file "/path/to/new/file")

- - <tt>workgroups-restore-hook</tt> is a hook that's run whenever a workgroup is restored.
-You can add functions to it like this:

-        (add-hook 'workgroups-restore-hook 'foo)

-## Some sample keybindings

-    (global-set-key (kbd "C-c C-g C-a") 'workgroups-add-config)
-    (global-set-key (kbd "C-c C-g C-r") 'workgroups-restore-config)
-    (global-set-key (kbd "C-c C-g C-d") 'workgroups-delete-config)
-    (global-set-key (kbd "C-c C-g C-u") 'workgroups-update-config)
-    (global-set-key (kbd "C-c C-g C-v") 'workgroups-revert-config)
-    (global-set-key (kbd "C-s ,")       'workgroups-prev-config)
-    (global-set-key (kbd "C-s .")       'workgroups-next-config)

-Or if you use ido-mode:

-    (global-set-key (kbd "C-c C-g C-a") 'workgroups-ido-add-config)
-    (global-set-key (kbd "C-c C-g C-r") 'workgroups-ido-restore-config)
-    (global-set-key (kbd "C-c C-g C-d") 'workgroups-ido-delete-config)
+If you save workgroups that include things like erc or gnus buffers, you should launch those applications and buffers again in your next session before restoring the workgroup that includes them.
+Nothing bad will happen otherwise, of course.  workgroups-mode will just default to a buffer that already exists, like *scratch*.

+`workgroups-list' contains all the currently available workgroups.
+You can switch to workgroups (i.e. restore window configurations), bury them, go to the previous or next workgroup circularly, etc.
+`workgroups-save' saves `workgroups-list' to a file, which can then be loaded in another session.
+Workgroups are added to `workgroups-list' by calling `workgroups-add', removed by calling `workgroups-kill', and can be moved to the end of `workgroups-list' by calling `workgroups-bury'.
+In general, operations on workgroups and `workgroups-list' behave as similarly to buffers and buffer-lists as possible.

+## Installation:

+ - Put `workgroups-mode.el' somewhere on your emacs load path

+ - Add this line to your .emacs file:

+        (require 'workgroups-mode)

+## Configuration:

+Once you've added a few workgroups with `workgroups-add', you should save them to a file with `workgroups-save'.
+You can designate a file to be automatically loaded when workgroups-mode is started by setting `workgroups-default-file' like so:

+    (setq workgroups-default-file "/path/to/workgroups/file")

+If `workgroups-autoswitch' is non-nil, the first workgroup in a file will automatically be switched to when the file is loaded:

+    (setq workgroups-autoswitch t)

+With these two options set, workgroups mode will automatically load the default file and switch to the first workgroup in it at emacs startup.

+To turn on workgroups-mode, either issue the command:

+    M-x workgroups-mode

+Or put this in your .emacs file:

+    (workgroups-mode t)

+Check the documentation of the customizable variables below for more configuration options.

+## Some sample keybindings:

+    (global-set-key (kbd "C-c w a") 'workgroups-add)
+    (global-set-key (kbd "C-c w k") 'workgroups-kill)
+    (global-set-key (kbd "C-c w b") 'workgroups-switch)
+    (global-set-key (kbd "C-c w s") 'workgroups-save)
+    (global-set-key (kbd "C-c w f") 'workgroups-find-file)
+    (global-set-key (kbd "C-c w u") 'workgroups-update)
+    (global-set-key (kbd "C-c w r") 'workgroups-revert)
+    (global-set-key (kbd "C-c w j") 'workgroups-bury)
+    (global-set-key (kbd "C-c w e") 'workgroups-show-current)
+    (global-set-key (kbd "C-s-,")   'workgroups-previous)
+    (global-set-key (kbd "C-s-.")   'workgroups-next)

+## Or the ido versions if you use ido-mode:

+    (global-set-key (kbd "C-c w a") 'workgroups-ido-add)
+    (global-set-key (kbd "C-c w b") 'workgroups-ido-switch)
+    (global-set-key (kbd "C-c w k") 'workgroups-ido-kill)

 ## License